User Manual

 1. Introduction

-When print files are uploaded to the Workflow, the documents are checked using Check-in Preflight and Fixup Templates to identify potential errors or warnings early in the production process.
-These errors and warnings can be displayed on the corresponding page within the Workflow and provided to the customer as a PDF report for further clarification.
+When print files are uploaded to the application, the documents are checked using Check-in Preflight and Fixup Templates in order to identify potential errors or warnings at an early stage of production.
+These errors and warnings can be displayed in the application on the respective page and provided to the customer in the form of a PDF report for further clarification.

-The Preflight check (preflighted) of the print file is performed based on the activated checks and the severity levels assigned to each individual check Error, Warning, or Info.
+The Preflight check of the print file is performed based on the enabled checks and the severity level defined for each individual check – Error, Warning, or Info.

 2. Available Checks for Text and Font

-To take full advantage of a Check-in Preflight and Fixup Template, the templates must first be created.
-A template essentially consists of Checks and Fixups.
-Currently, more than 58 Checks are available in the Workflow.
-To maintain clarity, the individual checks have been divided into different categories.
+To take full advantage of Check-in Preflight and Fixup Templates, these templates must first be created.
+A Template essentially consists of Checks and Fixups.
+Currently, more than 58 Checks are available in the application.
+To maintain clarity, the individual checks are organized into different categories.

-This article provides a detailed description of all checks assigned to the category Text and Font.
+This article provides a detailed description of all checks that are assigned to the category Text and Font.

 2.1.
 Effective Text x-height is below